Council of Ministers (Poland): Parliamentary and legal responsibilities

-Due to the republic's parliamentary system, the council of ministers are collectively and individually responsible to the Sejm for the operations of the government.
+Due to the republic's parliamentary system, the Council of Ministers are collectively and individually responsible to the Sejm for the operations of the government.
 The cabinet must respond to questions from Sejm deputies during each sitting session of the chamber.
 The cabinet must also respond to interpellations within 21 days of their submission.
 Despite being responsible to the Sejm, the cabinet is not responsible to the Senat, and does not rely on the upper house's confidence to continue its term of office.

-During sessions of the Sejm, members of the council of ministers, including the Prime minister and deputy Prime minister, are seated in the government box within the chamber's plenary hall.
+During sessions of the Sejm, members of the Council of Ministers, including the prime minister and deputy prime minister, are seated in the government box within the chamber's plenary hall.
 The seating area faces the central lectern, located on the lectern's right side.

 The Sejm can pass a vote of no confidence on an individual minister if the motion receives the support of at least 69 deputies.
 If the motion is successful, passed by a majority vote, the president will recall the minister from office.
-Similarly, if the council of ministers loses its majority support within the Sejm, the cabinet can be forced to resign in a constructive vote of no confidence.
+Similarly, if the Council of Ministers loses its majority support within the Sejm, the cabinet can be forced to resign in a constructive vote of no confidence.
 The motion must be approved by at least 46 deputies, and then passed by a majority vote.
-In such an event, a new Prime minister must be simultaneously appointed.
-The Prime minister is also empowered to call a vote of confidence in the cabinet, requiring a majority vote from at least half of all present deputies.
-In the event of the Prime minister's resignation or death, the president can either accept or refuse the cabinet's resignation of office.
+In such an event, a new prime minister must be simultaneously appointed.
+The prime minister is also empowered to call a vote of confidence in the cabinet, requiring a majority vote from at least half of all present deputies.
+In the event of the prime minister's resignation or death, the president can either accept or refuse the cabinet's resignation of office.
 Following a parliamentary election, the premier must submit the cabinet's resignation in the first sitting of the newly elected Sejm.
 After its resignation, the cabinet is entrusted to continue administering state functions until the appointment and oaths of office of the new government.

-Legally, the council of ministers is also held accountable to the State Tribunal for infringements upon the constitution or other legal statutes.
+Legally, the Council of Ministers is also held accountable to the State Tribunal for infringements upon the constitution or other legal statutes.
 Upon a motion by either the president or by 115 deputies, a member of the cabinet can be charged to be brought forth to the State Tribunal, and then require the approval of at least three-fifths of all Sejm deputies to begin the proceedings.

 Meetings

-The council of ministers convenes every Tuesday at the Chancellery.
-The Prime minister may also call special cabinet meetings during extraordinary situations.
+The Council of Ministers convenes every Tuesday at the Building of the Chancellery of the Prime Minister.
+The prime minister may also call special cabinet meetings during extraordinary situations.